SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    Available variables:

-    - ""{0}"" = SIM DB ID of the transfered computer object.
+    - ""{0}"" = SIM DB ID of the transferred computer object.
     - ""{param}"" = Parameter string given by the corresponding action button parameter.

    Special variable prefixes:

-    - ""ConfigMgrColl"" = If variable has that prefix, a direct membership will be created for the collection **name**
+    - ""ConfigMgrColl"" = If the variable has this prefix, a direct membership will be created for the collection **name**.
-    - ""ConfigMgrPrimaryUser"" = If variable has that prefix, a primary user relationship will be created (``DOMAIN\Username`` notation)
+    - ""ConfigMgrPrimaryUser"" = If the variable has this prefix, a primary user relationship will be created (``DOMAIN\Username`` notation).

    "
    "Software query", "Variable SCCM **package** list created at runtime and added as variables to the computer object."